stevehjohn/ZXE/README.md

 ### ZXE.Core

 This is the emulator.
-I have tried to keep all the Z80 specific code in the Z80 folder so it can be used in contexts other than a ZX Spectrum emulator.
+I have tried to keep all the Z80 specific code in the Z80 folder so it can be used in contexts other than only a ZX Spectrum emulator.

 ### ZXE.Core.Tests